This is the only Athlon Argos BTR 6-24×50 review you’ll have to read.

 If you need some rings, make sure to get some based on the brand and type of gun you’re using.
 Generally speaking, get 30mm High rings, like these Warne 30mm Matte PA Rings.

 If you shoot in sunny conditions, I recommend investing in an Athlon Sunshade.
 (Size: 50mm).
-This will help reduce glare and sun reflections.
+It’ll help reduce glare and sun reflections.

 Lens caps are included with the scope 🙂